hazelcast/hazelcast-wm/README.md

 Hazelcast automatically removes sessions from the cluster if sessions are expired on the Web Container.
-This removal is done by `com.hazelcast.web.SessionListener`, which is an implementation of `javax.servlet.http.HttpSessionListener`.
+This removal is done by `com.hazelcast.web.SessionListener`, which is an implementation of `jakarta.servlet.http.HttpSessionListener`.
 Session is not removed instantly because it might be active in other nodes of the cluster.
 It's done after the period of time specified by `session-ttl-seconds` on `WebFilter` passes (or `max-idle-seconds` element in your `hazelcast.xml` on the server side [if client/server mode is used](#client-mode-vs-p2p-mode)).